alakeldev/techplaza-app-frontend/README.md

 - **TaskModal.js:** Provides a modal for creating and editing tasks.
 It includes form validation and handles the submission of task data.
 - **SnakeGameBoard.js:** Manages the Snake game board, including the snake’s movement, food generation, and score tracking.
 It handles user input for controlling the snake, adjusts the board size based on screen width, and communicates with the backend API to save high scores.
 The component also includes start and restart game functionality.
 - **SnakeGameHighScores.js:** Displays the high scores for the Snake game, highlighting the top players in the community.
 It renders a list of high scores, showing the user’s name or email and their score.
+- **SearchFilter.js:** Provides a search input field and a search button for filtering member cards by country.
+The component handles user input, clearing the search field on focus, and triggering the search action on button click.
+It communicates with the parent component to update the search query and displays the search results accordingly.

 ### Pages